-1. Choose the right ecommerce platform
+Step 1 – Choose the right ecommerce platform

 In short, it's your all-in-one online selling solution.

 If you want to learn how to sell online, you really can't do it without a quality ecommerce solution at your disposal.
+It’s tools like this that will help to bring your business ideas to life, and ensure that you can make money online.

 After all, you don't want to have to deal with transaction problems, customers' orders vanishing, wrongly set shipping details; and don't even get me started on security vulnerabilities.